 Letters of recommendation

-- All pages must have a right-justified header with your last name and the page number
+- Right-justified header with your last name and the page number (all pages)

 - No title pages, tables of contents, section inserts, cover letters, or other extra pages are allowed.
 Such materials will be removed

 A statement that articulates your teaching and teaching goals.
 Why do you teach the way that you do?
 What specific things do you do to implement your beliefs about teaching?
 How do your teaching techniques or approaches help your students learn?
 Describe any steps you have taken to further your development as a teacher.

 A list and description of the courses you have taught at Ohio State.
 Include your specific duties (grading, lesson planning, test design, etc.)

 An example of the materials you prepare and use in your teaching to assist with student learning.
 Provide only one example, with a one-page explanation.

 Possibilities include, but are not limited to, a syllabus, lab assignment or pre-lab notes, lesson plan, homework assignment, classroom activity, quiz, or test.

 The explanation should address why you designed the example as you did.
 Your explanation might describe what you hoped to accomplish in developing this material for your students.